A bad starter is a real pain, we’ve all been there, but don’t panic you’re in the right place. This post is designed to fix your problem.

-This allows us test just the starter, solenoid and main feed wire.
-If the starter symptom doesn’t change suspect a faulty starter, however it still isn’t conclusive.
-A stuck starter motor, hydro-locked engine or mechanical fault could also cause the click sound.
+This allows us to test just the starter, solenoid, and main feed wire.
+If the starter symptom doesn’t change suspect a faulty starter, however, it still isn’t conclusive.
+A stuck starter motor, hydro-locked engine, or mechanical fault could also cause the click sound.

 Jammed Starter Motor

 Rocking a manual car back and forth should help free up the starter motor.
-Auto trans cars will need socket and ratchet on the flywheel to crank over the engine.
-A worn starter or stater gear or flywheel ring gear may cause the starter motor to jam.
+Auto trans cars will need sockets and a ratchet on the flywheel to crank over the engine.
+A worn starter or starter gear or flywheel ring gear may cause the starter motor to jam.